shaloo/docs.arcana/docs/deploy/deploy-app.md

 * Integrating an app with the {{config.extra.arcana.sdk_name}} may vary slightly depending on the app type, whether it is a vanilla HTML/CSS/JS app, a React app, or a React app using wallet connectors such as Wagmi, RainbowKit or Web3-React wallet connector frameworks.
 Follow the instructions in the respective [[index-integrate|integration guides]] and choose carefully depending on the app type.

-    !!! caution "Before Installing the SDK"
+    !!! an-caution "Before Installing the SDK"

           Integrating an app may require installing the {{config.extra.arcana.sdk_name}} via say only the Arcana `{{config.extra.arcana.auth_sdk_pkg_name}}` package, both `{{config.extra.arcana.auth_sdk_pkg_name}}` and app type package such as `{{config.extra.arcana.react_sdk_pkg_name}}`, `{{config.extra.arcana.wagmi_sdk_pkg_name}}` or `{{config.extra.arcana.web3_react_sdk_pkg_name}}`.
 After installing, the developer must instantiate the appropriate `AuthProvider`, the React component `ProvideAuth`, or the Wagmi/Web3-React `ArcanaConnector`, as the case may be.